-Commercial Property Management – are responsible for collecting rent from tenants who use the property during business hours.
+Commercial Property Management: They are responsible for collecting rent from tenants who use the property during business hours.
 Typically, commercial property managers won’t be called during non-business hours.
 Additionally, the issues governing commercial properties aren’t as crucial as in residential properties.
-For example, a business can put an out of order sign on a bathroom, but a residential tenant needs to have running water and power in his or her home.
+For example, a business can put an out of order sign on a bathroom door, but a residential tenant needs to have running water and power in their home.

-Home Owners Association (HOA) Property Management – HOA boards consist of property owners volunteering to improve the property.
+Home Owners Association (HOA) Property Management: HOA boards consist of property owners volunteering to improve the property.
 However, these owners don’t get paid to do all of this work and often do not have the time.
 Many HOA boards hire property managers.
 Instead of the manager collecting rent from tenants for landlords, the landlords turn into the tenants.
 The property manager becomes responsible for collecting dues from the landlords.
-For every unit the landlord owns, he or she pays dues.
+For every unit the landlord owns, they pay dues.
 The property manager then uses the dues to repair, maintain and improve the property, under the guidance of the HOA board.

 The company in the example below works on residential and commercial properties.
-However, they do not work on Home Owners Associations.
+However, they do not work for Home Owners Associations.